api-platform/docs/core/graphql.md

 ## Disabling the introspection query

-For security reason, the introspection query should be disabled to not expose the graphql schema.
+For security reason, the introspection query should be disabled to not expose the GraphQL schema.

 If you need to disable it, it can be done in the configuration: